PabloLopezSO/Portfolio/README.md

 ### Home Page
   * It's the "Fancy" part of the page, It has a brief introduction, some of my programming skills will be shown below, studies ...
   * One button to have a direct contact
-  * Maybe to switch between content It will have some cool animation (For the moment it's an idea)
+  * Sliders to add "coolness"

 ### Projects Page
  * It has some sliders, so the user can slide and adds more "coolness"